bennettpeter/leanfront-mobile/README.md

 - Video and Audio playback is supported using mediacodec (hardware) or ffmpeg (software).
 By default it will use mediacodec if it can, and will switch to ffmpeg if there is a media format not supported by mediacodec.
 There is a setting where you can change this default and force either mediacodec or ffmpeg.
 - Selection of alternate audio tracks during playback.
 - Playback from slave backends is supported.
-- Playing of Live TV is not supported.- The *Master Backend Override* MythTV setting is supported.
+- Playing of Live TV is not supported.
+- The *Master Backend Override* MythTV setting is supported.
 Playback will be from the master backend even for recordings made on a slave.
 However the Preview image still uses the slave backend, so it will not show if the slave is down.
 - Note that some phones do not support MPEG-2 playback.
 In this case MPEG-2 recordings are decoded via software.
 - Supports MythTV commercial breaks and cut list.

 ## Release Notes

 You can see a list of changes in each version by looking at the commit list in github.
-See https://github.com/bennettpeter/mobfront/commits/main .
+See https://github.com/bennettpeter/leanfront-mobile/commits/main .

 ## Playback

-- Pressing Enter or Down brings up the OSD playback controls.
-Note if you have enabled up/down jumping then Down will cause a jump instead.
+- Tapping the screen brings up the OSD playback controls.
-- Pressing Back dismisses the OSD controls.
-Pressing Up a couple of times will also dismiss them.
-This is better because you will not accidentally end playback if you press Up when they are already timing out.
-- Left and right arrow will skip back and forward.
-Holding down the arrow moves quickly through the video.
-The number of seconds for forward and back skip are customizable in Settings.
-- Up and down arrow can be used for bigger jumps by setting a jump interval in settings.
-I recommend against using this because it interferes with navigation in the OSD.
-You can move very quickly through playback by holding down left or right arrow, so jump is not really needed.
-Jumping can be disabled by setting blank or 0 in the jump interval in Settings.
-When jumping with up and down arrows, the arrow buttons are disabled for up/down use in the OSD, and this can cause confusion.
+- Tapping outside the controls dismisses the OSD controls.
-- You can customize the up/down, left/right and ff/rew buttons to skip, jump or commercial skip.
+- You can customize the Next (⏭) and Previous (⏮) buttons to either jump or skip commercials.
+- You can customize the length of jumps and skips.
-- If you are playing a recording that is in progress of being recorded or a LiveTV channel, the behavior will be as follows.
-When you start watching, the OSD will show the duration being as much as has been recorded at that time.
-This duration will remain at that figure as you continue watching.
-Once you get to that point in the recording, there is a slight pause, then playback continues, with duration shown as "---", which means unknown duration.
-While in this state, if you press forward or back skip, it will revert to showing the amount recorded to date, and perform the forward or back skip requested.
-When you eventually get to the end as it was when you did the skip operation, it will revert to duration showing as "---" while playback continues.
+- If you are playing a recording that is in progress of being recorded or a LiveTV channel, playback will stop when it has played as much as was available at the start.
+To continue you will have to stop and resume playback.
+Currently the mobile version of leanfront does not fully support playback of recordings in progress.

 ### Bookmarks and Last Play Position

 Bookmarks in a recording or video are stored in the MythTV backend.
 On versions of mythbackend before v32-Pre-658-g48557d32c2 or v31.0-73-g7bf1284867, video bookmarks are not supported.

 Last Play Position is always set upon stopping playback and the default on starting playback is to start at Last Play Position.
-It can be cleared from the Video deatils page menu.
+It can be cleared from the episode or video menu..

 ### Commercial Break and Cut List